Big Shark: Release

+Theatrical

 Wiseau at a screening of Big Shark and The Room at the North Park Theatre in Buffalo, New York.

 Originally announced and slated to premiere in 2019, the release of Big Shark was subject to a number of delays before it was released in 2023.

 The film was originally teased at the Prince Charles Cinema, London during a screening of The Room in 2019, with Wiseau aiming to film it that year and premiere it at the Prince Charles that September.

 However, the release was delayed.
 On July 21, 2020, Wiseau said that the film would be released "soon", before scheduling its release for 2021.
 By November 8, 2021, the film was set for a theatrical release in 2022, but this too was delayed.

 Big Shark had its world pre-premiere on April 2, 2023 at Cinema 21 in Portland, Oregon, before it started a limited roadshow release at Prytania Theatres at Canal Place in New Orleans on April 28 and 29, the Balboa Theatre in San Francisco on May 5 and 6, and August 5, the Landmark Westwood in Los Angeles on June 2 and 3 and July 29, the Reading Cinemas Grossmont in San Diego on July 7 and 8, and the Village East by Angelika in New York City on August 10, 11, 12, and 13.

 After three years of delays from its original planned release, Big Shark would finally receive its UK premiere and a limited three day run at the Prince Charles Cinema in September 2023.

 While screenings of the film began in April 2023, editing of the film continued.
 Wiseau announced that the "final cut" would premiere at the Cinema 21 in Portland, Oregon, the same theater that hosted the film's world pre-premiere, on March 16, 2024.

+Home media

+The film made its streaming debut on September 4, 2026 on Tubi, alongside The Room.

 Reception

 Box office

-As of November 2, 2025, Big Shark grossed $14,327 in international territories.
+As of August 24, 2026, Big Shark grossed $30,157 in international territories.